PriticaAruldas/DITA-OT-CUSTOM-Plugin/README.md

 4. Invoke the PDF transformation using the **cust-pdf** transtype in a command, as in the following example:

     dita --input=BookMap.ditamap --output=plugin_output --format=cust-pdf

-# ABOUT PLUGIN

-    1.Frontmatter
-        The Frontmatter Page Contains values:
-        - Background Image
-        - Company Logo
-        - BookTitle and SubTitle

-    2.Chapter
-        It contains:
-        - Title - Title on Left Side.
-        - Chapter minitoc:
-            It Contains possible values:
-                - block - The block contains chapter links with chapter descriptions displayed one after the other.
-        - Topic Title - It contains the topic title on left side and followed by the topic description and sub topics.
-    3.Header
-    The Header contains the Chapter name and page number.
-        - Even Pages- Contains the page number first and the chapter title on the left side.
-        - Odd Pages Contains the chapter title first and the page number on the right side.

-    3.Backmatter
-        The Backmatter page contains:
-         - The Logo on the top left on the page.
-         - The Organization name and address at the center of the page.

-    ABOUT VARIABLES
-        1. variable-name : custom_green_color
-            This variable is used to give green color to chapter title, chapter topics and sub topics.
-        2. variable-name : mirror-page-margins
-            This variable is used for displaying the header contents on right side on even pages.
-        3. variable-name : pdfbase_authorinformation
-            This variable is used to display organization information.